This post may contain affiliate links. Please read my disclosure policy.

 Can stuffed manicotti be made ahead of time?

-Yes!
-That’s one of the great things about this delicious casserole.
-The entire dish can be made ahead, assembled, cooled, covered and refrigerated until needed.
-Bring the manicotti to room temperature for at least 30 minutes before baking, to take the chill off.
+Bring the manicotti to room temperature for at least 30 minutes before baking to take the chill off.
 Cover the manicotti with foil and bake for 25 to 30 minutes or until hot and bubbly.
 Remove the foil, top with mozzarella and the remaining Parmesan and bake uncovered, for another 15 minutes.

-Another great thing about this recipe is that it starts with jarred marinara sauce for the base.
-We love this shortcut and always have a jar on hand.
-If you have a homemade tomato sauce recipe you love, you’ll need about 3 cups of marinara for this recipe.
+Another great thing about this recipe is that it’s still delicious even if you use store-bought jarred marinara sauce for the base.
+We love this shortcut and therefore always have a jar on hand.

 Can you add more cheese to stuffed manicotti?